Annie: Chair of the Young Carers Council

-I have been a member of the council since 2010, and Vice-Chair since 2016.
-I work alongside Marie, Laura and the rest of the council to help raise awareness of young carers, and help young carers to speak out.
+I have been a member of the council since 2010, and was Vice-Chair from 2016-2018.
+I work alongside the rest of the council to help raise awareness of young carers, and help young carers to speak out.
 I am passionate about the council and want to support other young carers.

 I started working for the Young Carers service in October 2015.
 Since then I have had the pleasure of meeting lots of young carers, through work with the Young Carers Council, the Young Carers Conference and other events.
 I love working with young carers, and am constantly learning new things.
 Young carers tell us that they really value opportunities to meet other young carers, as well as a chance to have a break from their caring role and so part of my job is to find and deliver different projects and activities for you.
 If you have any questions about what we offer young carers then please do get in touch.

-I am the newest member of the team, having joined Carers in Hertfordshire after working in the Sports Development Sector so I am very excited to join the Young Carers Team.
+I joined Carers in Hertfordshire in April 2017 after working in the Sports Development Sector and was very excited to join the Young Carers Team.
 I was fortunate enough to work with some young carers on a summer sports project which was really fun, and I am excited to start meeting even more people to see how I might be able to help.
-Like Jackie and Marie my role is to come and hear what you would like to say, as well as to find out if there is anything that would help you.
+Like Amy my role is to come and hear what you would like to say, as well as to find out if there is anything that would help you.
 That may be some information or a local club you can go to, or simply the chance to talk about how things are going.
 I love chatting to young carers and am a good listener, so just let me know if you want to talk about anything!

 I have worked for Carers in Herts since 2013.
-Currently I am the Team Leader of Young Carers while Laura is on maternity leave.
-My job is to look after the lovely team of Carer Support Advisors – Gemma, Heather and Amy.
+Joint Team Leader with Laura.
+My job is to look after the lovely team of Carer Support Advisors – Gemma, Amy and Rachel.
 I also set up the activities which young carers come to and organise lots of things in the background like courses for other professionals.
-Supporting the Young Carers Council comes in my role too.
 Before becoming a team leader I went out and completed the home visits, so have met quite a lot of young carers out there.
 I love being on the activities now as it means I still get to meet lots of young carers and get to know everyone.